 - Candidates are now weighted based on these 4 axes.

-Some of our candidates are better in technology, while other are better in communication.
+Some of our candidates are better at technology, while others are better at communication.
 Still, both can be valued equally

-- Staff understands how they can evolve and grow in the organization.
+- The staff understands how they can evolve and grow in the organization.

 - Identifying gaps in the team is easier as the graph will show what skill is lacking

 Some interesting blogs on this topic :

 If you agree with how we feel, join us!
 We’re looking for some new heroes to join the team.